jordimontoya/cadth-pcpa-py-scraper/README.md

 - If *CADTH-pCPA-data-import.xlsx* file does not exists, workbook and worksheets *CADTH* and *pCPA* will be created from scratch.

-## Before execution

-> **Very important:** Close entirely excel file *CADTH-pCPA-data-import.xlsx*!
-Otherwise the app will be unable to open the file.

 ## Guidelines

 #### Execute scraper.exe
+> **Very important:** Before every execution, close entirely excel file *CADTH-pCPA-data-import.xlsx*.
+Otherwise the app will be unable to open the file.

 1. Download executable file by clicking on `scraper.exe` and then `Download` button
-2. Close excel file *CADTH-pCPA-data-import.xlsx*
+2. If this is the first execution, right click and scan `scraper.exe` with your antivirus.
+Executable files coming from Internet are intercepted by all antivirus.
 3. Double click on `scraper.exe`
 4. A cmd command will pop.
 Wait and do nothing until it disapears.
 5. Once cmd command closed, excel *CADTH-pCPA-data-import.xlsx* is ready to be used.
 Double check excel's last modification datetime.